Tefx/PyD2M/README.md

 5 	9 	270 	49759
 ...
 ```
-to load the file, as a pandas DataFrame.
-Or, we can directly use the field
-names to load the data:
+Or, we can directly use the field names to load the data:
 ```
 >>> ds["VesselID", "Length", "ArrivalTime"]
 Base:  raw/vessel_info.csv